 Moving Out: How to Make a Packing Plan

 So you’ve found a new apartment, gone through the application process and been accepted.
-It feels like a huge weight has been lifted off your shoulders … until you realize you have to start packing.
+It feels like a huge weight has been lifted off your shoulders … until you have to start packing.

 Mark Your Calendar

 As soon as your application has been accepted, settle on a moving date and mark it on your calendar.
 This lets you physically see how much time you have to plan, and makes scheduling a lot easier.

 Go through the calendar day-by-day until your moving date and plan specific packing projects for each day.

 If either your current or future apartment complex requires you to schedule moves ahead of time, set that up as soon as possible to get the best date.

 Once you have the moving date set up, start on some of the preliminary packing projects.
 The more time you have for decluttering, researching movers or moving trucks, and packing inessential items (such as decorations or rarely used appliances), the less you’ll need to do on moving day.

 If you have a roommate moving with you, or friends or family that can help you, get their help as soon as you know you need it.
 They can help with the actual moving day or help you with the various decluttering and organizing tasks you face along the way.